top of page

 IN THE COMMUNITY

-We had referrals from 7 prisons: HMPs Bristol, Eastwood Park (women), Portland, Leyhill, Ashfield, Channings Wood and Parc.
+We had referrals from 7 prisons: HMPs Bristol, Eastwood Park, Portland, Leyhill, Channings Wood, Downview and The Mount

 We connected with 2011 serving prisoners over the year

-We worked with 12 agencies and charities charities whilst seeking referrals
+We worked with over 50 agencies and charities charities whilst seeking referrals

-Only two (2.6%) of the 78 mentees we worked with last year were recalled/reoffended, a 95.2% reduction compared to the national average - saving the taxpayer £2.6 million
+Only two (2.5%) of the 80 mentees we worked with last year reoffended, a 95.4% reduction compared to the national average - saving the taxpayer £2.5 million

-74% of our mentoring relationships lasted more than a year, 24% between 3 and 12 months and 2% are less than three months.
+64% of our mentoring relationships lasted more than a year, 16% between 3 and 12 months and 0% less than three months.
 This is a very high engagement level for ex-prisoners.

-We ran 3 four-part mentor training courses that were attended by 21 people training
+We ran 3 four-part mentor training courses that were attended by 32 people as well as 2 taster mentoring sessions and skills refresher sessions

 Our Hubs are run by 4 local churches: Hope Community Church, God’s House International Centre and Fishponds Baptist.